 ABOUT

-Collaborated with : Terry Riley, Kazutoki Umezu, Chu Kousaka, Ryo Ishibashi, Hiroshi Mikami, Manami Kakudo, Vincent Gallo, Masako Togawa, Tamango’s Urban Tap, Juana Molina, Tony Allen, Mountain Mocha Kilimanjaro, Toshiaki Chiku, Madoki Yamazaki, Ajate, Toshiyuki Terui, etc.
+Selected Collaborations: Terry Riley, Manami Kakudo, Kazutoki Umezu, Chu Kosaka, Ryo Ishibashi, Hiroshi Mikami, Vincent Gallo, Masako Togawa, Tamango’s Urban Tap, Juana Molina, Tony Allen, Mountain Mocha Kilimanjaro, Toshiaki Chiku, Madoki Yamazaki, Ajate, Toshiyuki Terui, and many others.

 I cherish the resonance of spaces,